 - Date and time of inspection

-The report needs to be completed as soon as possible following an inspection, so that details remain fresh in the minds of the inspectors, and information is not forgotten.
-The committee should also review the report in a timely fashion.
+It’s best to complete the report immediately following the inspection so no details are forgotten.
+The committee should also review the report as soon as possible.
 Inspection reports should be treated as action plans for identifying any reported hazards.

-Hold a meeting to review workplace inspection reports as soon as is feasible after the inspection has taken place.
-The committee should review the report.
-Once it has been reviewed and discussed by all members, further recommendations may be required before they are sent over to the employer.
+Hold a meeting to review workplace inspection reports shortly after the inspection has taken place.
+The report should be reviewed and discussed by all members.
+The committee should write up any recommendations before sending the report to the employer.

 Who Receives the Inspection Report?

 The inspection report and recommendations need to be distributed to management and the employer.
-Reports allow management an opportunity to give input and make decisions.
-A copy of the report must be retained by the JHSC, and a copy must be kept on file and at the ready for any Ministry of Labour inspector who should request it.
-As well, it is considered to be best practice to have a copy posted on the workplace health and safety board.
+Reports give management an opportunity to provide input and make decisions based on the JHSC’s recommendations.
+A copy of the report must be retained by the JHSC, and a copy must be kept on file for any Ministry of Labour, Training and Skills Development inspector who should request it.
+It’s also a best practice to post a copy of the report on the workplace health and safety board.

 OSG Has Been Certifying JHSC Members For Over 20 Years